 What Causes Moss Growth?

 Understanding the root cause of moss growth is essential for effective removal and prevention.
-Several factors contribute to its proliferation:
+Several factors contribute to moss appearing on your roof:

 Shade ☂️